Want to save money? Contact us for a free second opinion on your UXO risk assessments

 An average of 8 air dropped weapons that originate from the United Kingdom or United States, are destroyed by the Army every year.
 This has included high explosive bombs, up to 1000lb in weight.
 It should be remembered that this type of weapon may have been abandoned, not dropped and is unlikely to be encountered on most construction sites, unless it was a former airfield or aircraft crash site.

 This ordnance will probably have an explosive content, but perhaps only 1kg to 4kg in weight, which is much less than found in high explosive air dropped bombs.
-Anti-aircraft artillery is encountered on construction sites reasonably frequently, as they could be buried in the ground, if they they fell without exploding.
-This type of ordnance is unlikely to be found on a construction site, unless the land had previous military use, such as these examples on parkland in Suffolk and Cumbria and could date from WW1.
-They can be found anywhere when they have been retained as souvenirs.
+Anti-aircraft artillery rounds could be found anywhere in the UK and are encountered on construction sites reasonably frequently, as they could be buried in the ground, if they they fell without exploding.
+Mortar shells are unlikely to be found on a construction site, unless the land had previous military use, such as these examples on parkland in Suffolk and Cumbria and could date from WW1.
+The largest WW2 mortar round had a calibre (diameter) of 4.2 inches.